stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa3.md

 Ahmed, S. (2014). *The Cultural Politics of Emotion*.
 Edinburgh University Press.

+Appiah, K. A. (2008). *Experiments in Ethics*.
+Harvard University Press.

 Bourdieu, P. (1984). *Distinction: A social critique of the judgement of taste*.
 Cambridge, MA: Harvard University Press.

 Bourdieu, P. (1991). *Language and symbolic power*.
 Cambridge, MA: Harvard University Press.

 Brown, W. (2015). *Undoing the demos: Neoliberalism's stealth revolution*.
 New York: Zone Books.

+Churchland, P. S. (2011). *Braintrust: What Neuroscience Tells Us about Morality*.
+Princeton University Press.

+Dewey, J. (1939). *Theory of Valuation*.
+University of Chicago Press.

 Gramsci, A. (1971). *Selections from the prison notebooks*.
 New York: International Publishers.

 Greene, J. D. (2013). *Moral tribes: Emotion, reason, and the gap between us and them*.
 New York: Penguin Press.

+Habermas, J. (1990). *Moral Consciousness and Communicative Action*.
+MIT Press.

 Hall, S. (1988).
 The hard road to renewal: Thatcherism and the crisis of the left.
 London: Verso.

 Harjuniemi, T., & Ampuja, M. (2019).
 Established ideas in new forms: The covert media logic of economic journalism. *Discourse & Communication*, 13(1), 5-27.

+Honneth, A. (1995). *The Struggle for Recognition: The Moral Grammar of Social Conflicts*.
+Polity Press.

 Iyengar, S., Sood, G., & Lelkes, Y. (2019).
 Affective polarization in the United States. *Annual Review of Political Science*, 22, 129–146.